-Small particles as they flow through the filter they are intercepted and stick.
-Larger particles simply cannot get through fibres of the filter without hitting them directly.
+Small particles are intercepted as they flow through the filter.
+Larger particles simply cannot get through the fibres of the filter without hitting them directly.
 As a result, they get captured inside the HEPA filter.

 What are the benefits of HEPA filters for allergy relief?

 Air pollutants such as dust mites, mould spores, pollen, and pet dander can cause serious problems if a member of your family has allergies or asthma.
 Using an air purifier with a True HEPA filter may help bring allergy relief by removing air born particles.